Overview

 characteristics that are not correlated to traditional investments, but concurrently present greater

 and/or unique risks to investors.
-These risks include but are not limited to loss of all or a
+These risks include but are not limited to loss of all or a substantial

-prospectus, which we strongly encourage you to read.
+strongly encourage you to read.

 Without limiting the above, the risks associated with TandemGrowth’s use of alternative